 Candidates registered in the Licensing Process may begin the Articling Program at any time upon completion of a J.D or LL.B or receipt of an N.C.A Certificate of Qualification.

 The Articling Program requires candidates to work consecutively for 10 months with an approved Articling Principal.
-The Law Society will not recognize any time served during an articling placement with an unapproved Articling Principal; therefore candidates are required to confirm that their Principal has been approved to serve as an Articling Principal before starting the placement.
+The Law Society may not recognize any time served during an articling placement with an unapproved Articling Principal; therefore candidates are required to confirm that their Principal has been approved to serve as an Articling Principal before starting the placement.
 See Apply to Serve as Articling Principal

 Candidates are responsible for finding their own articling placement, and the Law Society has resources like the Articling Registry, the Mentorship Program and job search skills workshops to help with their search.